androidwiltron/craiggoddenpayne.github.io/_posts/2018-12-12-graph-apollo-express-plugging-in-authentication.md

 </amp-img>

-In it's simplist form, once a session had been logged in, we can fetch the session from the backend using a session id against a database of authenticted sessions.
-We're not going to handle authenticating sessions, that is handled elsewhere in the application.
+In it's simplist form, once a session had been logged in, we can fetch the session from the backend using a session id against a database of authenticated sessions.
+We're not going to handle authenticating sessions, that is handled elsewhere in the stack.

 The GraphQL app we are using, is based upon ApolloServerExpress within node, which after trying a few alternatives, we quite liked.
 In order to allow graphql to pull the session id from the cookie,